Parth099/College-Notes/CompSci/CIS3207 - OS/readings/week 9 - More Memory/OSTEP 20 - Advanced Paging.md

 ### Example Cont.
 ![trans_MLPT](/img/trans_MLPT.png)

 > While not shown in the image, there are 16 PDEs.
 There are not numbered.
 Notice the first PDE contains the code and stack while the last PDE contains the Heap.

 Notice that instead of allocating **16** page table pages (256 entries) we only needed 3.

 ## **MULTI-MULTI-LEVEL** Paging and the TLB
 There exists a deeper nesting such as a three-level paging however the concept is the same.

 The TLB works the same here.
 If it has the entry it is used if not it is found via a trap and loaded onto the TLB.
+Given an address of `<p1, p2, OFFSET>` it will map upper level bits `p1, p2 -> PFN`.

 ## Inverted Page Tables
 In this scheme we keep **ONE PAGE TABLE** representative of all the process on memory.